mavrn/Oxygen/README.md

 fn add x y => x + y
 ```

-Functions are called using the identifier and the respective arguments in brackets; seperated by commas.
+Functions are called using the identifier and the respective arguments in brackets; separated by commas.
 > Calling the "add" function:

 ```python